Get started with Secoda

-Inline constraints are specified as part of the column definition.
-This method is suitable for single-column primary keys.
+Inline constraints are defined directly within the column definition, making them concise and straightforward for single-column primary keys.

 CREATE TABLE example_table (